DDDEastMidlandsLimited/dddem-blog/_posts/2019-07-08-recappin-post.md

 #### _2. Talks given by the attendees_

-Those in the audience who have had their talks selected for DDDEM rose to the occasion and presented a quickly prep-ed 3 mins talk on a topic of their liking to the whole room.
+Those in the audience who have had their talks selected for DDDEM rose to the occasion and presented quickly prep-ed 3 mins talks on a topic of their liking to the whole room.
 The rest of us then anonymously wrote down 1 thing we liked and 1 thing that could’ve been better on two post-its, for each of the speaker’s talk.
 Tell you what though, I really struggled finding the thing to improve for so many of them, they did so well!

 #### _3. Chatting to old and newly-made friends_